Input text stream

 Of course "C" stands for C language, the name of guest parser.
 Available parser names can be listed by running ctags with --list-languages option.
 In this example two 0 characters are provided as the 3rd and 5th argument.
 They are byte offsets of the start and the end of the C language area from the beginning of the line which is 0 in this case.
 In general, the guest language’s section does not have to start at the beginning of the line in which case the two offsets have to be provided.
 Parsers reading the input character by character can obtain the current offset by calling getInputLineOffset().

 In some cases, you may want to specifying the offset of the end of line (EOL).
-A macro EOL_CHAR_OFFSET defined in main/promise.h can be used for specying EOL in abstracted way; you don’t have to find the real offset for the EOL.
+A macro EOL_CHAR_OFFSET defined in main/promise.h can be used for specifying EOL in abstracted way; you don’t have to find the real offset for the EOL.

 Internal design